-In a bid to address this disparity, master-planned community Woodlea is paving the way for land developers to integrate green spaces within the community, with over 30 per cent of the entire Woodlea development (300,000 square metres) dedicated to green spaces – comparable in size to 15 MGC stadiums.
+In a bid to address this disparity, master-planned community Woodlea is paving the way for land developers to integrate green spaces within the community, with over 30 per cent of the entire Woodlea development (300,000 square metres) dedicated to green spaces – comparable in size to 15 MCG stadiums.

 With the ultimate vision to become Australia’s Healthiest Community, the estate by Victoria Investments and Properties (VIP) and Mirvac has planted over 6,000 mature trees to-date and each home within Woodlea is strategically positioned within 200 metres of a beautifully landscaped park, allowing a space to play, exercise, relax or just to connect with nature.

-Inclusive of all-abilities, each of Woodlea’s existing parks (10 in total) include areas for sensory play, such as working with sand, water and sound, and a variety of accessible play equipment; there are areas for active play that encourages movement and physical activity with the inclusion of spaces to climb, balance and enjoy ball sports, while designated areas for ‘quiet time’ provide a place of refuge away from sensory overload.
+Inclusive of all-abilities, each of Woodlea’s existing parks (10 in total) include areas for sensory play, such as working with sand, water and sound, and a variety of accessible play equipment.
+There are areas for active play that encourages movement and physical activity with the inclusion of spaces to climb, balance and enjoy ball sports, while designated areas for ‘quiet time’ provide a place of refuge away from sensory overload.

-Research and evidence on the connection between nature and health by Parks Victoria and the school of Health and Social Development of Deakin University found that people living more than 1-kilometre away from green space have higher odds of experiencing stress than those living less than 300 metres from a green space.
+Research and evidence on the connection between nature and health by Parks Victoria and the school of Health and Social Development of Deakin University found that people living more than one kilometre away from green space have higher odds of experiencing stress than those living less than 300 metres from a green space.

 The research also found that residents in neighbourhoods containing more than 20 per cent green space were significantly more likely both to walk and to participate in moderate to vigorous physical activities at least weekly.